kevinbossking/SuperPoop/README.md

 # SuperPoop
-SuperPoop, this is a disgusting app ever
+SuperPoop, this is the disgusting app ever